PVC Pipe and Fittings Manufacturers Annual Meeting

 SPEAKER BIOGRAPHIES

-Zoran DavidovskiZoran Davidovski is Head of R&D and Sustainability at Pipelife, an international manufacturer of sustainable piping solutions, and has over 25 years of experience in the plastics industry.
-Zoran has a master’s degree in mechanical engineering and began his journey with Pipelife in 1998 as General Manager of its Croatian facility, taking on diverse responsibilities in marketing and product management over the years.
-Mr. Davidovski is a key representative of Pipelife at The European Plastic Pipes and Fittings Association (TEPPFA)) and has chaired numerous Plastic Pipes conferences (PPXIV, PPXVI, PPXVIII, and PPXX).
-Zoran’s expertise and leadership have contributed significantly to advancing sustainable practices and innovation in the plastic pipe industry.
+Zoran DavidovskiZoran Davidovski is the Head of R&D and Sustainability at Pipelife, a global manufacturer of piping solutions and a subsidiary of Wienerberger, a leading provider of innovative and ecological solutions for building envelopes, infrastructure as well as water and energy management.
+Zoran holds a master’s degree in mechanical engineering and began his career at Pipelife in 1998 as General Manager of its Croatian facility.
+He has over 25 years of experience in the plastics industry and has held various roles in marketing and product management.
+Mr. Davidovski also represents Pipelife at The European Plastic Pipes and Fittings Association (TEPPFA) and has chaired numerous Plastic Pipes conferences, including PPXIV, PPXVI, PPXVIII, PPXX and PPXXII.
+Zoran’s leadership and expertise have played a key role in advancing sustainability and innovation in the plastic pipe industry.

 2023 Annual Meeting2023 Annual Meeting